Any additional questions on your mind can be found here.

 Perfomance Diagnostic Questions

 Will it challenge some assumptions?
 Probably.
 Will it shine a light on areas that need work?
 Definitely.
-But that’s precisely why it’s so powerful.

 Typically, firms seek out this type of assessment in two scenarios: